|Fastest Growing Market:||Asia-Pacific|

 To understand key trends, Download Sample Report

-- North America is one of the major markets for the biologics CDMO industry, owing to the presence of two major economies, such as the United States and Canada.
-The United States is home to one of the major pharmaceutical industries in the world and commands a significant share of the industry revenue; according to AstraZeneca, a major pharma company and one of the COVID-19 vaccine manufacturers, in 2020, the United States pharmaceutical sales were USD 514 billion, and the United States market is seeing a steady growth in the last couple of years.
+· North America is one of the major markets for the biologics CDMO industry, owing to the presence of two major economies, namely, the United States and Canada.
+The United States is home to one of the major pharmaceutical industries in the world and commands a significant share of the market revenue.

-- In addition to this, the region holds a prominent share of the CDMO market as well.
-According to Results Healthcare, the region holds about 37% of the CDMO market share and is expected to witness growth in mid-single-digit percentage points over the coming years.
+· According to a study by the IQVIA Institute for Human Data Science, global medicine spending will reach USD 1.8 trillion in 2026, including expenditure for COVID-19 vaccines.
+In addition, the region also holds a prominent share of the CDMO market.
+According to Results Healthcare, the region accounts for about 37% of the CDMO market share and is expected to witness growth in mid-single-digit percentage points over the coming years.

 To understand geography trends, Download Sample Report